Skip to main content

 In this configuration, Grafana starts in Anonymous mode and does not require authentication.
 Any plugins can be installed at the start-up automatically.

-We use the Static Data Source to prototype the idea and then include additional services to Docker Compose and corresponding data sources to Grafana.
+We use the Business Input Data Source to prototype the idea and then include additional services to Docker Compose and corresponding data sources to Grafana.

 Building and Signing